scalar-labs/scalardb/docs/configurations.md

 For details about using multiple storages, see [Multi-Storage Transactions](multi-storage-transactions.md).

+## ScalarDB Cluster configurations

+For details about how to configure ScalarDB Cluster, see [ScalarDB Cluster Configurations (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/scalardb-cluster-configurations/).

 ## Other ScalarDB configurations

 The following are additional configurations available for ScalarDB: